iamprashantjain/UsedCarPricePredictor/README.md

         - Version Updates & Roll backs V1 to V2 or V2 to V1 -- BlueGreen deployment
         - We will use **CodeDeploy** to handle all these challenges

-    2. Deployment on EC2 Using AWS CodeDeploy (Multi Instance):
+    2. Deployment on EC2 Using ASG & AWS CodeDeploy (Multi Instance):
         - Automate the deployment process by integrating with AWS CodeDeploy, which manages the rollout of Docker containers on EC2.

         1. We will first deploy the current App